-- 5.1 The School has pastoral support systems in place to assist pupils in managing their behaviour.
-A range of sanctions are available for those who breach the School Code of Conduct and associated policies (appendix 3). - The Head may prescribe and authorise the use of any sanctions as comply with good education practice and promote good behaviour and compliance with the School Code of Conduct and associated policies.
-Examples of sanctions used at the School are set out in appendix 3.
-A more serious sanction may be imposed if it is considered appropriate to do so, e.g. where there are persistent breaches of discipline by a pupil. - Allegations, complaints or rumours of minor breaches of discipline are dealt with by staff as they occur.
+- 5.1 The school has pastoral support systems in place to assist pupils in managing their behaviour.
+In line with the school's core values: Courage, Kindness, Integrity and Community A range of sanctions are actionable for those who breach the School Code of Conduct and associated policies (appendix 3). - 5.2 The Head may prescribe and authorise the use of any sanctions as comply with good education practice and promote good behaviour and compliance with the school values, Code of Conduct and associated policies.
+Examples of sanctions used at the school are set out in appendix 3.
+A more serious sanction may be imposed if it is considered appropriate to do so, e.g. where there are persistent breaches of discipline by a pupil. - 5.3 Allegations, complaints or rumours of minor breaches of discipline are dealt with by staff as they occur.
 Staff may carry out informal interviews with the pupils involved.
 Low level sanctions may be given (see appendix 3 for details of possible sanctions). - 5.4 When considering the appropriate sanction, the risks posed to pupil welfare by an individual's behaviour will be assessed.
-This may include consideration of how any action taken, sanctions applied or inaction may affect that individual's welfare and, where appropriate, how it may affect other pupils' welfare and/or the School community as a whole.
+This may include consideration of how any action taken, sanctions applied or inaction may affect that individual's welfare and, where appropriate, how it may affect other pupils' welfare and/or the school community as a whole.